 RIGHT justify all NUMERIC fields

-POPULATE any NUMERIC field for which you have no data to report with ZEROS except the financial fields for capitated/global contract services (see below).
+POPULATE any NUMERIC field for which you have no data to report with ZEROS except the financial fields for capitated/global contract services (see below) and the amount paid by other insurance.

 If an entry is less than the allowed field length for that field, then insert spaces to represent the empty positions so that the specified field length is fulfilled.
 Do not add leading zeroes or any other characters except a negative sign when applicable.